Chart Color Schemes

 AreaSearch assessment of residential development activity positions Civic among the top 25% of areas assessed nationwide

-The average construction cost value of new homes has been $319,000, which is somewhat higher than regional norms due to quality-focused development.
-This year alone, $411.8 million in commercial approvals have been registered, suggesting robust local business investment.
-Compared to the Australian Capital Territory, Civic shows comparable construction activity per person, preserving market equilibrium consistent with surrounding areas, though recent activity has intensified, reflecting strong developer confidence in the area.
-All new construction has been comprised of medium and high-density housing, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
+The average construction cost value of these new homes is $319,000, which is somewhat higher than regional norms due to quality-focused development.
+In the current financial year, $411.8 million in commercial approvals have been registered, suggesting strong local business investment.
+Compared to the Australian Capital Territory, Civic shows comparable construction activity per person, maintaining market equilibrium consistent with surrounding areas.
+However, there has been a recent intensification of construction activity, which is well above the national average, reflecting strong developer confidence in the area.

-Future projections indicate that Civic will add 8,105 residents by 2041.
-However, if current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+All new construction in Civic has been comprised of medium and high-density housing, promoting affordable entry points for downsizers, investors, and first-home buyers.
+According to the latest AreaSearch quarterly estimate, Civic is projected to add 8,105 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development